pleabargain/EnglishHelpsYourCareer/grammar elements adverbs.md

 # correctly
-- I am not thinking about this problem correctly.
+- I get the feeling that I am not thinking about this problem correctly.
+- Did you configure the server correctly?
+- Was everything installed correctly?

 # notoriously
 - The company is notoriously known for not paying it's suppliers.